treehouses/treehouses.github.io/pages/vi/gitrepositories.md

 ### Clone with HTTPS or SSH

 Both HTTPS(Hypertext Transfer Protocol Secure) and SSH(Secure Shell) URLs identify the same remote repositories but use different protocols to access the codebase.
-Both HTTPS and SSH to do the same thing, the diffrences between the two can be examined [here](https://help.github.com/articles/which-remote-url-should-i-use/).
+Both HTTPS and SSH to do the same thing, the differences between the two can be examined [here](https://help.github.com/articles/which-remote-url-should-i-use/).

 ### Repositories and the Syncing Process